 Purpose

 While one cold plunge may be perfect for one athlete, it may be totally wrong for another.
-Think about your personal needs.
+Think about your personal needs prior to purchase.
 Athletes who like to sit in a tub may want a horizontally-oriented plunge, whereas those who want to fully lay down would prefer a bathtub shape.

 Those who travel often may want a tub they can take on-the-go.
-In that case, a smaller, portable ice bath option is definitely the best choice.
+In that case, a smaller, portable ice bath option is definitely a worthy choice.
 Or, consider where you plan to place your plunge.
 While all of these tubs can work indoors or out, the wooden options are a little more weather-resistant.

 Maintenance